iamthejahid/transcript_whisper_flutter/README.md

 	     cool_alert: ^1.1.0
 	     path_provider: ^2.0.13

 5. Download a preferred data set from [https://huggingface.co/datasets/ggerganov/whisper.cpp](https://huggingface.co/datasets/ggerganov/whisper.cpp) and place it in the assets folder of your project.
 Note that this will increase the size of your app, as the smallest data set is over 70MB.
-In this repository, the data set is not included due to GitHub's 50-file limit.
+In this repository, the data set is not included due to GitHub's 50 MB -file limit.

 6. If you do not want to use the data set from the assets folder, you can remove or delete the `loadModel()` function from the `initState`, download the data set to your device, and choose it by pressing `set model`.
 For more information, please refer to the provided video.